cardano-foundation/developer-portal/docs/funding/dcfund.md

 ---
 id: dcfund
-title: Fund your Project with Catalyst
+title: Fund your project with Catalyst
-sidebar_label: Catalyst
+sidebar_label: dcFund (Catalyst)
 description: Fund your project with Catalyst
 image: ./img/og-developer-portal.png
 ---

-We already launched more than 4 funds, each fund of them is divided into different categories to make your options wider and to attract your great proposals.
-We will keep launching more funds so stay tuned.
-Our plan is simple, Growing together!
+Project Catalyst already launched more than four funds, each fund of them is divided into different categories to make your options wider and to attract your great proposals.

-This section explains different ways to participate in the project [Catalyst](https://cardano.ideascale.com/).
+This section explains different ways to participate in [Project Catalyst](https://cardano.ideascale.com/).
+The best for keeping up to date with Project Catalyst is to follow [the announcement channel on Telegram](https://t.me/cardanocatalyst).

 ## As a Proposer

-You will need to create an account first on [Cardano IdeaScale](https://cardano.ideascale.com/) and then submit your proposal there (1,600,000 USD available).
+You will need to create an account first on [Cardano IdeaScale](https://cardano.ideascale.com/) and then submit your proposal there.
 You can collaborate with the community to develop and refine your proposal on the [proposals channel](https://t.me/catalystproposers) on Telegram.

 ## As a Community Advisor

-You can provide reviews and assessment and mentor proposers in their delivery and presentation (100,000 USD available).
+You can provide reviews and assessment and mentor proposers in their delivery and presentation.
 Check the [community channel](https://t.me/CatalystCommunityAdvisors) on Telegram.

 ## As a Voter

-Use the voting app to choose ideas with impact worth funding (260,000 USD available).
-Download Catalyst voting app via [Apple store](https://apps.apple.com/kg/app/catalyst-voting/id1517473397) or via [Google Play store](https://play.google.com/store/apps/details?id=io.iohk.vitvoting&gl=US).
+Download the Catalyst voting app via [Apple Store](https://apps.apple.com/kg/app/catalyst-voting/id1517473397) or via [Google Play Store](https://play.google.com/store/apps/details?id=io.iohk.vitvoting&gl=US) and vote for your favourite projects.

 :::tip Ways to participate in Catalyst
 Please check the [**User guide - Ways to participate in Project Catalyst**](https://forum.cardano.org/t/user-guide-ways-to-participate-in-project-catalyst/49405).
 :::

-## Why to participate
+## Why participate

 * To interact with other awesome community members
 * To build something impactful and meaningful